LUCKYRAJPUTOP/BrothersUserbot/README.md

    <br>
 </p>
 <h1>BrothersUserbot</h1>
-<b>Javes 2.0 is a telgram userbot that running in python3 + Telethon Born From Brains of Two Friends.</b>
+<b>BrothersUserbot is a telgram userbot that running in python3 + Telethon Born From Brains of Two Friends.</b>
 <br>
 <br>